sajjadnasiribrn/DjangoBlog/README.md

 # DjangoBlog
- a blog that made by django python frame work
+ a blog that made by django python framework